 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by Catskill Area Schools Workers' Compensation Plan are described in Note 1 to the financial statements.
-No new accounting policies were adopted during 2021, however revenues and expenses for the administrative portion of the premiums and fees administered by the BOCES are now shown on the Statement of Revenues, Expenses, and Changes in Net Position that had been previously netted.
+No new accounting policies were adopted and the application of existing policies was not changed during 2022.
 We noted no transactions entered into by Catskill Area Schools Workers' Compensation Plan during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.